Neo Genesis (professional wrestling)

 Neo Genesis (ネオジェネシス, Neojeneshisu) is a professional wrestling stable mainly performing in the Japanese professional wrestling promotion World Wonder Ring Stardom.
-Led by Starlight Kid, the stable also consists of AZM, Mei Seira and Miyu Amasaki.
+Led by Starlight Kid, the stable also consists of AZM, Mei Seira, Miyu Amasaki, and Ema Maishima.

 History

 Formation (June 2024–present)

-At The Conversion on June 22, 2024, Queen's Quest's Saya Kamitani, AZM, Lady C, Hina and Miyu Amasaki fell short to Oedo Tai's Natsuko Tora, Thekla, Rina, Momo Watanabe and Ruaka in a Ten-woman elimination tag team match.
+At Stardom All Star Grand Queendom 2024 on April 27, 2024, Crazy Star (Suzu Suzuki and Mei Seira) secured their second defense of the Goddesses of Stardom Championship by defeating FWC (Hazuki and Koguma) from Stars, 02line (AZM and Miyu Amasaki) from Queen's Quest, and YoungOED (Ruaka and Starlight Kid) from Oedo Tai, in a four-way tag team match.
+After the match, Ruaka and other members of Oedo Tai assaulted Starlight Kid, kicking her out of the group.
+At The Conversion on June 22, Queen's Quest's Saya Kamitani, AZM, Lady C, Hina and Miyu Amasaki fell short to Oedo Tai's Natsuko Tora, Thekla, Rina, Momo Watanabe and Ruaka in a Ten-woman elimination tag team match.
 Per the stipulation, since Kamitani was the last wrestler eliminated, AZM, Hina, Lady C, and Amasaki all had to leave Queen's Quest, assenting Kamitani to remain the sole member of the unit in the process.
-AZM and Miyu Amasaki attracted the attention of Crazy Star's Suzu Suzuki and Mei Seira, and Starlight Kid who spent a couple of months as a solitary wrestler after being kicked out of Oedo Tai.
+Following these events, AZM and Amasaki attracted the attention of Suzuki, Seira, and Starlight Kid, as all five were simultaneously unaffiliated with any of Stardom's exiting units.